 The acquisition strategy should address the known risks for each alternative concept, and the plans to handle them, including specific events intended to control the risks.
-Similarly, the test and evaluation strategy should reflect how T&E, with the use of modeling and simulation, will be used to assess risk levels and identify new or suspected risk areas.
+Similarly, the T&E strategy should reflect how T&E, with the use of M&S, will be used to assess risk levels and identify new or suspected risk areas.